firedrakeproject/firedrake-mlmc/README.md

 A toolbox for multilevel Monte Carlo algorithms with Firedrake

 ## Linux terminal installation

+As a prerequisite, it is required to have Firedrake installed alongside it's dependencies.
+Instructions on how to this can be found at: http://firedrakeproject.org/download.html.

 To install, type the following commands into the terminal whilst in an empty repository:

 1. `git init`